nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_searchMultiAreaSearches.md

 When processing data that is recieved consuming systems should exercise caution when processing medication data that is returned as part of a problem or consultation.

-If the medication data is not included in the medications list as it is not returned as part of the medications
+If additional medication data than that included in the primary medications list is returned by the query, for instance as a part of a problem or consultation.
+Then the consuming system **MUST** consider how this is processed and/or displayed to the user.

+ - It may be best to display the secondary list medication data separately to the medications returned in the main medications list.
+ - Consumers should consider if there are appropriate places to display prominent/disruptive warnings to their users to ensure that they are aware of any possible gaps in the data.